drio/cert-cacher/README.md

 $ ./cert-cacher
 ```

 Now you can make requests from any node in the tailnet.
-Remember to update your [ACL](https://tailscale.com/kb/1018/acls))
+Remember to update your ([ACL](https://tailscale.com/kb/1018/acls))
-to give proper permissions to the machines you want to hace access to the cert-cacher.
+to give proper permissions to the machines you want to have access to the cert-cacher.

 ```
 # Save your certs (the service will look at the file header to determine what you are sending):